 As identified in the NYISO's 2023-2032 Comprehensive Reliability Plan, there are several key risk factors to the relibility of the grid, including generation unavailability and extreme weather.
-In addition to meeting the identified Near-Term Need and satisfying the mandatory reliability criteria, the retention of the generators on the Gowanus 2 & 3 and Narrows 1 & 2 barges helps to increase New York City bulk power transmission system resilience during unexpected facility outages or under extreme weather conditions, such as heatwayes (98 degrees Fahrenheit) and extreme heatwaves (102 degrees Fahrenheit).
+In addition to meeting the identified Near-Term Need and satisfying the mandatory reliability criteria, the retention of the generators on the Gowanus 2 & 3 and Narrows 1 & 2 barges helps to increase New York City bulk power transmission system resilience during unexpected facility outages or under extreme weather conditions, such as heatwaves (98 degrees Fahrenheit) and extreme heatwaves (102 degrees Fahrenheit) as shown in Figure 31.